-(3) Each percentage is based on 4,221,539 shares of Series D Preferred Stock issued and outstanding.

-(4) Amount includes 668,019 shares of Common Stock and 361,064 shares of Series D Preferred Stock owned by Talkot Fund, L.P., of which Mr. Akin is the managing general partner, and 11,446 shares of Common Stock and 17,342 shares of Series D Preferred Stock owned by the Hochster Trust, of which Mr. Akin is an advisor.
-Amount also includes 20,000 shares of Common Stock that Mr. Akin has the right to acquire through the exercise of presently exercisable stock options.

-(5) Amount includes 3,250 restricted shares of Common Stock over which Mr. Benedetti does not have investment power until such shares vest.
+- Each percentage is based on 40,265,134 shares of Common Stock issued and outstanding and is based on the assumption that the beneficial owner has exercised all presently exercisable stock options. - Amount includes 1,304,083 shares of Common Stock owned by Talkot Fund, L.P., of which Mr. Akin is the managing general partner, and 28,788 shares of Common Stock owned by the Hochster Trust, of which Mr. Akin is an advisor.
+Amount includes 100,000 restricted shares of Common Stock over which Mr. Akin does not have investment power until such shares vest.
+Amount also includes 10,000 shares of Common Stock that Mr. Akin has the right to acquire through the exercise of presently exercisable stock options. - Amount includes 64,125 restricted shares of Common Stock over which Mr. Benedetti does not have investment power until such shares vest. - Amount includes 80,000 restricted shares of Common Stock over which Mr. Boston does not have investment power until such shares vest.